DGBAT/digibyte-wiki/guides/run-full-node.md

 4. Click on **Choose Storage**, select your microSD card or SSD, and then click Next.

-5. You can customize your install if you desire before proceeding to write the image.
+5. You can now customize your install to create a user and password, setup wifi and configure remote SSH access.

+6. Once you are done, proceed to write the image.

 > Your microSD/SSD is now ready.
 {.is-success}